March 2023

 Physical Therapy

-Award/Grant: Burkhalter New Investigator Grant for Clinical Research in Hand and Upper Limb Rehabilitation
+Award Grant: Burkhalter New Investigator Grant for Clinical Research in Hand and Upper Limb Rehabilitation

 Experimental, non-experimental, pilot studies, quasi-experimental, measurement, or qualitative studies designed to advance the clinical practice of hand and upper extremity rehabilitation in categories identified by the AHTF research priorities will be considered.
 Occupational or physical therapist clinicians, graduate students, or faculty at accredited occupational/physical therapy programs are eligible for this award.
-At least one member of the research team must be a member of ASHT. up to $15,000
+At least one member of the research team must be a member of ASHT. $15,000

-Date: 3/1/2023
+Date: 3/1/25

 American Hand Therapy Foundation